matthewvedder/VendChallenge/README.md

 - To deploy a demo of the app so y'all could try to break it (please let me know if you do)
 - To showcase an adept understanding of design patterns and best practices
 - To illustrate how I approach unit testing on the front end where rapid UI changes often lead to unsustainable test suites
+- Make form inputs flexible in what formats they receive while being strict about validations and formatting before saving on the back end

 ## Some things I didn't get to
 - Abstract calls to database out of components and writes tests with mock calls to Firestore
 - Error messages for backend errors